SAWS Issues Warnings As Thundershowers To Bring Heavy Rainfall in 3 Provinces

 GAUTENG — The South African Weather Service (SAWS) issued Yellow Level warnings for provinces in the country as Christmas Day draws nearer.

-According to SAWS, a Yellow Level 4 warning was issued for parts of the Northern Cape, North West and the Free State.
-These parts of the country will experience heavy downpours which will lead to low visibility.
-Flooding on susceptible roads is also expected and flooding is also likely to affect vulnerable informal settlements and low-lying bridges.
-A large amount of hail, damaging winds and excessive lightning will accompany the storm.
+According to SAWS, a Yellow Level 4 warning was issued for parts of the Northern Cape, North West, and the Free State.
+These parts of the country will experience heavy downpours, resulting in low visibility.
+Flooding on susceptible roads is also expected, and flooding is likely to affect vulnerable informal settlements and low-lying bridges.
+A large amount of hail, damaging winds, and excessive lightning will accompany the storm.

 SAWS issues weather warning for KZN and Eastern Cape

-SAWS warned that a Yellow Level 2 warning was issued for much of the Eastern Cape, parts of KwaZulu-Natal and the Western Cape.
+SAWS warned that a Yellow Level 2 warning was issued for much of the Eastern Cape, parts of KwaZulu-Natal, and the Western Cape.
 Heavy downpours will lead to localised flooding of susceptible roads.
-Strong damaging winds and hail will accompany the excessive lighting.
+Strong damaging winds and hail will accompany the excessive lightning.

 La Niña weather conditions